seancorfield/next-jdbc/doc/transactions.md

 * `(binding [next.jdbc.transaction/*nested-tx* :prohibit] ...)` will cause any attempt to start a nested transaction to throw an exception instead; this could be a useful way to detect the potentially buggy behavior described above (for either `:allow` or `:ignore`).

  > Note: this is a **global** setting (per thread) and not related to just a single connection, so you can't use this setting if you are working with multiple databases in the same context.

+### `with-options`

+If you are using `with-options` to produce wrapped connectables / transactables, it's important to be aware that `with-transaction` produces a bare Java `java.sql.Connection` object that cannot have options -- but does allow direct interop.
+If you want to use `with-options` with `with-transaction`, you must either rewrap the `Connection` with a nested call to `with-options` or, as of 1.3.next, you can use `with-transaction+options` which will automatically rewrap the `Connection` in a new connectable along with the options from the original transactable.
+Be aware that you cannot use Java interop on this wrapped connectable.